M.A. in Cinema and Media Studies

 2. ) awareness of the relationship between their scholarly practice and the communities in which we live;

-The faculty in the Department of Cinema and Media Studies have particular strengths in world cinema; silent-era film; documentary cinema; Chinese cinemas; South Asian cinemas; media technologies; television studies; new media; and digital studies.
+The faculty in the Department of Cinema and Media Studies have particular strengths in world cinema; silent-era film; documentary cinema; Chinese cinemas; South Asian cinemas; media technologies; television studies; new media; digital studies; race, gender, and media.
 For more information see our faculty list.

 Admission Requirements